zxytim/macro-argparse-cpp/README.md

 Development
 ===========
-The project is undergo its fast prototyping phase.
+The project is undergoing its fast prototyping phase.
 Source code is not well-organized nor well-documented at this stage.

 Any advice or question on the design or implementation techniques is warmly welcomed.